moinakdas/Wayside-Installation-Tracker/README.md

 |`preOpTesting`|`(BinProgress)` Whether Pre-Operation Testing was performed |

 ### Signal Activities
-The `SignalActivities()` class represents the installation progress of the Signal (`"SIGNAL"`) type of equipment.
-Its attributes are shown below.
+The `SignalActivities` class represents the installation progress of the Signal (`"SIGNAL"`) type of equipment.
+Each attribute in turn is represented by the `BinProgress` class.Its attributes are shown below.

 | Attribute | Defintions |
 |-----------|------------|